1107-adishjain/zerocall-eBPF/README.md

 go get github.com/cilium/ebpf
 ```

-Troubleshooting Note: Go Version Mismatches
+Troubleshooting Note: If you encounter a Go version mismatch, explicitly downgrade the version requirement in your go.mod file to match the VM's compiler (e.g., go 1.18) before running go mod tidy.

-During development, you may encounter an error like go: go.mod file indicates go 1.2x, but maximum version supported by tidy is 1.18.
-This occurs if your host machine uses a newer Go version than the Ubuntu Vagrant VM.
+### 8. The Control Plane Implementation (main.go)

-Fix: Explicitly downgrade the version requirement in your go.mod file to match the VM's compiler before running go mod tidy:
+Create the main.go file.
+This application parses the eBPF object, injects our baseline zero-trust policy into the kernel map, and attaches the enforcement program to the tracepoint.
+(The full implementation is available in the main.go file in the code repository).

-### 8. Bring the Shield Up
+### 9. Bring the Shield Up
 Run the Control Plane.
-Because it manipulates kernel memory, it must be run with sudo.
+Because it manipulates kernel memory, it must be run with sudo privileges.

 Bash: